RePAIRProject/AAFR/README.md

+# AAFR (Ali Alagrami Fresco Reconstruction)

+The AAFR is a framework

 # Feature Lines Extraction

 FeatureLine is used to extract feature lines as per the paper (Gumhold, Stefan & Wang, Xinlong & MacLeod, Rob.
 (2001).
 Feature Extraction from Point Clouds.
 Proceedings of 10th international meshing roundtable.
 2001. )